nais/doc/persistence/objectstore.md

 The objectstore / S3 bucket access is secured with access keys and secret keys stored in kubernetes.

+{% hint style="tip" %}
+This feature is only available in on-premises clusters.
+{% endhint %}

 ## How to

 ### Ceph object storage user